oracle/node-oracledb/doc/api.md

 The value can also be overridden in the `poolAttrs` parameter to the [`createPool()`](#createpool) method.

-With Oracle Database 12c, the statement cache size can be automatically tuned with the [External Configuration](#oraaccess) *oraaccess.xml* file.
+With Oracle Database 12c, or later, the statement cache size can be automatically tuned with the [External Configuration](#oraaccess) *oraaccess.xml* file.

 To manually tune the statement cache size, monitor general application